 Plastic waste is on everybody’s mind as it has become a prominent part of our ocean habitats.
-Garbage reaches seas through major rivers and collects more and more trash as they move downstream along the transport line.
+Garbage reaches seas through major rivers and collects more and more trash as they moves downstream along the transport line.
 But once it enters the ocean currents, now it can be carried all over the world.

 Water currents, sunlight, and wind crush these plastic wastes into small particles, which are known as microplastics.
 These contaminants enter the water column and become part of the atmosphere and municipal water system.

 A large number of marine animals lost their life to plastic pollution.
-The majority of the sea creatures die either due to entanglement or starvation.
+The majority of sea creatures die either due to entanglement or starvation.
 Turtles, whales, and other animals are more likely to get choked by disposable six-pack rings and abandoned fishing nets.

 The micro-debris produced by the incomplete degradation of plastic is unintentionally ingested by various species of fish, mussels, and shrimp, which are later consumed by humans.
-These marine creatures packed their bellies so much with these microplastics that their desire to eat diminishes, causing starvation.
+These marine creatures packed their bellies so much with these microplastics that their desire to eat diminished, causing starvation.

-According to a study conducted in 2017 evaluated that 1.15 to 2.41 million tons of plastic enters the seas through waterways yearly.
+According to a study conducted in 2017 evaluated that 1.15 to 2.41 million tons of plastic enter the seas through waterways yearly.
 On the off chance, if plastic contamination continues to grow at this pace, our seas could contain more plastic than fish by 2050.

 Adverse Effects For Humans

 Various chemical additives are being employed during the production of plastic and related products.
 These synthetic elements are carcinogenic and can pose serious health complications in humans.
 Significant levels of BPA (Bisphenol A) and Phthalate additives have been detected in the human population.
-These compounds can invade an individual’s system through nose, skin, or mouth.
+These compounds can invade an individual’s system through the nose, skin, or mouth.

 BPA is used to make various everyday items such as dinnerware, plastic drink containers, food cans, toys, and lots more.
-This substance can disrupt the function of endocrine glands and consequently cause serious health condition known as hypothyroidism.
+This substance can disrupt the function of endocrine glands and consequently cause a serious health condition known as hypothyroidism.

 Furthermore, when we heat food commodities wrapped in plastic containing BPA, phthalates may leach into the food.
-This migration becomes noteworthy when the chemicals get in contact with fatty foods such as cheese, butter, oil, and meat.
+This migration becomes noteworthy when the chemicals come in contact with fatty foods such as cheese, butter, oil, and meat.
 The USDA Food Safety advises not to use disposable containers while heating the food items as these can aid hazardous chemicals to leak into the food.